JacekDubikowski/build-your-own-framework/readme.md

 ```

 Doing the work with *TransactionalManager* seems to be tedious.
-Calling `begin`, `commit` or `rollback` and handling exceptions seems like very cross-cutting concern having nothing to do with our service logic.
+Calling `begin`, `commit`, or `rollback` and handling exceptions seems like a very cross-cutting concern having nothing to do with our service logic.

 So, maybe the framework can handle it too?